 Domestic Or International Itinerary?

-By John McKay, Aviation Attorney and Adjunct Professor of Aviation Law
+By John McKay, Aviation Attorney and former Adjunct Professor of Aviation Law

 Lots of things can happen on a flight to make it a less than pleasurable occurrence: your checked luggage can get lost or delayed, you can miss an important meeting due to a flight delay, or you can be injured during the flight or while boarding or disembarking.
 Unfortunately, these are events that occur every day to some of the millions of airline passengers in the aircraft that crisscross the skies.
 One little-known fact of aviation law is that two passengers on the same flight could suffer identical mishaps and have vastly different legal rights.
 That is because distinct sets of legal rules apply to the “domestic” versus “international” passenger.